A qualitative description of the horoboundary of the Teichm\"uller metric: Non density of the Busemann points

 By Proposition \ref{pr:busemanclosureshape} we know that points in the closure of Busemann points are smooth in the Gardiner--Masur representation with respect to certain variables.
-By showing that at least one point in the horoboundary is not smooth we will prove that Busemann points are not dense.
+By showing that at least one point in the horoboundary is not smooth with respect to the corresponding variables we will prove that Busemann points are not dense.
 The points we use for this analysis are once again the ones found by Fortier Bourque in Theorem \ref{th:maxsresult}.

 Following Fortier Bourque's reasoning, we shall first prove the non density for the sphere with five marked points, and then lift to general closed surfaces by using the branched coverings given by the following Lemma, found in \cite[Lemma 7.1]{Gekhtman}. \begin{lemma}[Gekhtman--Markovic] Let $S$ be a closed surface of genus $g$ with $p$ marked points, such that $3g+p\ge5$.
 Then there is a branched cover $\overline{S_{g,p}}\to\overline{S_{0,5}}$ that branches at all preimages of marked points that are not marked and induces an isometric embedding $\T(S_{0,5})\hookrightarrow\T(S_{g,p})$. \end{lemma}